imtiyaz-deepcoder/colab-flow-backend-play-framework/README.md

 ## Notes
 - Uses H2 in-memory database with test username/password (admin/admin)
 - Routes, filters, and dependencies preconfigured
-- Ready for building real-time features like WebSockets and streaming APIs
+- APIs, Web Sockets and all prod configs available in the git

-## Next Steps (In Course)
+## Next Steps
-Once this base runs, we’ll:
+Once this backend runs,:
-- Build REST APIs
-- Add WebSocket support with Akka Streams
-- Integrate with a React frontend
+- Built React app from UI folder of main branch
+- Update config.js to point to your backend